---

 The process of sending email can be part of a job which is invoked from an

-callback in Order
+`after_create` callback in `Order` model.

 class Order < ActiveRecord::Base